Jarnomer/solong-error-tester/README.md

 Since tester was designed to check error handling in pre-initialization phase, it is recommended to disable mlx init for testing purposes.

+Should be ran from directory where so_long executable is.
+Does not test leaks.

 Tests:

 - Too few arguments